What are the major federal excise taxes, and how much money do they raise?

 Excise Taxes Dedicated to the Highway Trust Fund

-Highway-related excise tax revenue totaled $37.6 billion in 2017, 45 percent of all excise tax revenue.
+Highway-related excise tax revenue totaled $40.5 billion in 2019, 41 percent of all excise tax revenue.
 Gasoline and diesel taxes, which are 18.4 and 24.4 cents per gallon, respectively, make up over 90 percent of total highway tax revenue, with the remaining from taxes on other fuels, trucks, trailers, and tires.
 (The tax rates for gasoline and diesel include a 0.1 percent tax earmarked for the Leaking Underground Storage Tank Trust Fund.)
 Most other motor fuels are also subject to excise taxes, although “partially exempt” fuels produced from natural gas are taxed at much lower rates.
-Tax credits for producers of certain fuels deemed environmentally superior—including biodiesel, renewable diesel mixtures, alternative fuel, and alternative fuel mixtures—expired at the end of 2016 but were extended by the Bipartisan Budget Act of 2018 through 2017.
+Tax credits for producers of certain fuels deemed environmentally superior—including biodiesel, renewable diesel mixtures, alternative fuel, and alternative fuel mixtures—expired at the end of 2017 but were generally extended in December 2019 retroactively from 2018 through end of 2022, except for the alternatives fuels credit was extended only through 2020.

 Excises Taxes Dedicated to the Airport and Airway Trust Fund